 There are few of these emails that are going around very similar to this here and what you're going to find is they don't have your email or password.
 That is a lie.
-What they do have though is a password to an account that you've used on a website in the past.
+What they do have is a password to an account that you've used on a website in the past.

 This could be any sort of website you signed up for.
 A newsletter or anything like that.
 Websites get hacked.
 Companies get hacked.
 It's inevitable that sometime in the future a big company or a small company that you know will get hacked.
-Dropbox has been hacked, Sony has been hacked, eBay's been hacked.
-Huge companies get hacked, small companies get hacked.
+Dropbox has been hacked.
+Sony has been hacked. eBay's been hacked.
+Huge companies get hacked.
+Small companies get hacked.

 What they're preying on is you don't change passwords.
 If you don't change passwords and you get something like this which has your password in it, you freak out.
 They continue on to explain that they put malicious code in your operating system and that you're a disgusting person and you shock of the reach of your fantasies.
 The emails then goes onto say that they have all your contacts and they're going to spread that around everywhere and make you feel like an idiot.

 Websites get hacked.
-Companies get hacked
+Companies get hacked.

 What's to be learned from this?
 Change your password regularly.
 That's a big one.
 Make sure you change your password.
 You look at this and go, "Oh, that's a password I used two years ago.
 Clearly not right.
-What's go with this?"
+What's going with this?"
 And you just ignore it.
 If you don't change your password regularly, you're going to stress out.
 You're not going to know what's going on and you're going to contact your IT company and they're going to explain to you what I've just said to you already.

 Change Your Passwords

 Keep on top of changing your password.
 If you do get an email like this, they have genuinely got a password from a website that they have hacked that you have signed up for in the past.
 It's very unlikely that they've got access to your computer.
-It's very unlikely that they've got access to your contact list and it's hopefully it's very unlikely that you're going to send them some dollars in bitcoin.
+It's very unlikely that they've got access to your contact list and it's hopefully very unlikely that you're going to send them some dollars in bitcoin.
 For this one, $105 is a nice price to pay for your data.

 If you don't do it, they're going to delete the password and then release of the data in 48 hours.
 Don't fall to trap.
 Change your password and you know this is just a bogus email.
 If you don't change your password, you're going to stress out.
 If you do change your password, you're not going to stress out.
 Keep your passwords secure.
 As I said in the last newsletter, we had a have I been pwned site which is a fantastic site that we've promoted in there that you can do a checkup to see how many different websites have been broken into that have your details.